2024–25 Primeira Liga

-The 2024–25 Liga Portugal (also known as Liga Portugal Betclic for sponsorship reasons) was the 91st season of the Primeira Liga, the top professional league for Portuguese association football clubs and the fourth season under the current Liga Portugal title.
+The 2024–25 Liga Portugal (also known as Liga Portugal Betclic for sponsorship reasons) was the 91st season of the Primeira Liga, the top professional league for Portuguese association football clubs and the second season under the current Liga Portugal Betclic title.
 This was the eighth Primeira Liga season to use video assistant referee (VAR).
 Sporting CP were the defending champions, having won their 20th title the previous season, and successfully defended their title, securing their 21st Primeira Liga title and their first back-to-back title since the 1953–54 season.

 Teams

 Changes

 Santa Clara (after one-year absence), Nacional (after three-year absence), and AVS (promoted for the first time in their history), were promoted from the 2023–24 Liga Portugal 2, replacing Vizela, Chaves, and Portimonense (relegated after three, two, and seven years in the top flight, respectively).